tisztamo/Junior/prompt.md

 Fix the following issue!

-The postcss config path should be relative to the vite config file, not the working dir.
-Use dirname, they are in the same dir
+loadPromptDescriptor should be used instead of reading the file directly in servePromptDescriptor

 # Output Format